Am-Maide (ammayte): The Forked Stick

 The Forked Stick Podcast is a space, a time, a place to be in that stillness that maybe opens us to an adventurous quest, gathers us in storytelling or holds us with others who think the same way or not!

-Forked Stick is produced by The Sacred Circle of the Great Mystery Animist/Shamanic Society.
+Forked Stick is produced by The Sacred Circle of the Great Mystery Animist Society.

-The Society is formed under the guidance and directives of the Spirits and Ancestors of the Sagh’ic Tire Dhream; Wolven Path Lineage Tradition and in community with all Animist & Shamanic Traditions that hold the earth in relationship to the Great Mystery.
-The name of the Society reflects the worldwide community of Animist & Shamanic Practice and belief, and the unifying harmony between the Spirit and the Mundane, Heaven and Earth; and the inevitable living destiny of the journey therein.
+The Society is formed under the guidance and directives of the Spirits and Ancestors of the Sagh’ic Tire Dhream; Wolven Path Lineage Tradition and in community with all Animist & Spirit Traditions that hold the earth in relationship to the Great Mystery.
+The name of the Society reflects the worldwide community of Animist & People of Spirit Practices and beliefs, and the unifying harmony between the Spirit and the Mundane, Heaven and Earth; and the inevitable living destiny of the journey therein.

 All our speakers are invited to share their work and words with us, this however does not suggest that we have to agree or disagree with their beliefs, nor does it imply connection or non connection with those beliefs, rather it honours and respects their work in their way with the spirit, by what ever name, that surround us.